Central Carroll Soccer Club (CCSC)

 A uniform Kit costs around $125 per player.
-Player annual fees are $60 and League play depending on your child’s age can be as low as $75 per season.
-But will vary season, tournament involvement and age group of the team.
-Individual coaches usually have an approximate of what a half or full season will cost.
+Player annual fees are $80 and League play, depending on your child’s age can be as low as $75 per season. (but this will vary base on the season, tournament involvement and age group of the team).
+Individual teams usually have an approximation of what a half or full season will cost.

 What leagues do teams play in?